Showing posts with label Holiday Theme. Show all posts

 Tim Lund’s wig-like hair.

-Peter (Michael Urie) lives in Los Angeles, works for a social media marketing company but his true passion is plants (he has a separate Instagram account dedicated to them), and for the first time in a long time is genuinely excited about visiting his family in New Hampshire.
+Peter (Michael Urie) lives in Los Angeles where he works for a social media marketing company though his true passion is plants (he has a separate Instagram account dedicated to them).
+For the first time in a long time Peter is genuinely excited about visiting his family in New Hampshire.
 Why?
 Because he’s finally bringing home a boyfriend—a doctor no less (“What do I have to do to get cardiac arrested?” swoons one of Peter’s colleagues when the doctor makes his entrance to a plaid-themed Christmas party).
 But marriage to the doctor is out of the question, especially once Peter learns the doctor is already married.
 To a woman.
 Now Peter will have to return home single once again, and after he’s hinted to his family that he’s bringing back a “surprise.”

 Instead, Peter convinces his roommate Nick (Philemon Chambers) to come home with him and pretend to be his new beau.
 Nick is understandably reluctant, first claiming he’s looking forward to having a Christmas staycation, then saying he doesn’t want to dip into his savings to buy a plane ticket (both valid reasons).
 Peter counters with rapid exposition: he doesn’t want Nick to be alone with his memories of his recently deceased mother, and as for Nick’s finances, he has the money he got from publishing a children’s book about his dog, Emmett.
 “Now you have all this money in the bank that you’re saving for a rainy day.
 And look—” Nick gestures at his own anguished visage—“it’s pouring.”